kmanc/intelligent_machine_discovery/README.md

 - threaded where possible to improve runtime
 - _If applicable_ addition of hostname to /etc/hosts
 - _If applicable_ nikto scan on ports hosting websites
-- _If applicable_ gobuster directory scan on ports hosting websites
-- _If applicable_ wfuzz file scan on all directories found on ports hosting websites
-- _If applicable_ check for anonymous FTP login
+- _If applicable_ feroxbuster scan for web footprint

 ## Setup